Kennedy cousin won't face retrial in 1975 killing of Martha Moxley

 Then, in 1998, former Los Angeles police detective Mark Fuhrman, who gained notoriety in the O.J.
 Simpson murder case, published his own book, "Murder in Greenwich," which asserted Michael Skakel killed Moxley in a jealous rage after seeing Thomas Skakel kiss her.

-Also in 1998, a one-judge grand jury was announced to investigate the killing, resulting in Skakel's arrest in 2000 and conviction in 2002.
+A one-judge grand jury was announced that same year to investigate the killing, resulting in Skakel's arrest in 2000 and conviction in 2002.

-After Skakel was freed in 2013, prosecutors appealed to the state Supreme Court, which reinstated the conviction in a 4-3 ruling in 2016.

-But two years later, the high court reversed itself and tossed the conviction in a highly unusual decision that came after the justice who wrote the 2016 majority opinion retired soon afterward.

 Kennedy cousin won't face retrial in 1975 killing of Martha Moxley